A Tale of Two Scripts: Transliteration and Post-Correction for Judeo-Arabic: Experimental Results

 \subsection{Transliteration Results}

 Table~\ref{tab:trans-res} presents transliteration results measured by word-level exact match accuracy.
+The model by \newcite{mitelman-etal-2024-code} achieves the highest overall accuracy on both dotted and dotless input.
+This is expected, as it was trained directly on JA data.
+Interestingly, its performance on dotted and dotless text is nearly identical, despite the model being trained only on dotless input.

 The rule-based character mapping approach, henceforth referred to as \textit{CharMapper}, outperforms both GPT-3.5 and GPT-4o on dotted and dotless JA inputs, with particularly strong performance on dotted text.
-In contrast, the LLMs perform better on dotless input than CharMapper, suggesting that they are more effective at handling dotless input.
+In contrast, the LLMs perform better on dotless input compared to dotted input, suggesting that they are more effective at handling dotless input.